Jaivik01092001/pinkhoney-main/README.md

 Pink Honey aims to provide companionship and emotional support through AI-powered virtual companions.
 Users can:

-- Browse through a variety of AI companion profiles
+- Browse through a variety of AI companion profiles with detailed personalities
-- Match with companions that interest them
+- Swipe and match with companions that interest them
-- Engage in text-based conversations
+- Engage in text-based conversations with memory-enhanced AI
 - Have voice calls with their AI companions
+- Receive automatic first messages when matching
-- Subscribe to premium features for enhanced experiences
+- Access premium features for enhanced experiences
+- View conversation history and manage multiple chats

 The application is designed to help users combat loneliness, find emotional support, and enjoy engaging conversations in a safe, judgment-free environment.